samsquire/ideas5/README.md

 broadcast/single consumer

-a standard lock can be used for communicating IO requests to IO threads
+a standard lock can be used for communicating IO requests to IO threads, to guard a send buffer.

 maybe have a register command to register a context i'm interested in